Foot Reflexology: 15 Amazing Pressure Points On Your Feet | Herbal Goodness

 The bony bump on the outside of your ankle (the lateral malleolus) is where this pressure point can be found.

-Applying pressure to this point will promote patience, reduce fear and anxiety and relieve cold symptoms.
+Applying pressure to this point will promote patience, calm fear, and cold symptoms.

 • Qiu Xu